 Check Your App:

 - Wait a few minutes in case indexing needs to catch up

 - Make sure you replaced your customer token in the URL

 - If you are trying to use the automatic verify feature, make sure you have the hello world message

-- See our HTTP Troubleshooting Guide to verify HTTP events are being sent to Loggly.
+- See our HTTP Event Troubleshooting Guide to verify HTTP events are being sent to Loggly.

 - Search or post your own tracking pixel question in the community forum.